cncf/cartografos/reference/technology.md

 ## Infrastructure

 * Level 1: You are building your cloud infrastructure either on-prem or off.
 It will pay dividends to consider early your supporting technology such as your network, firewalls and IAM, access controls and policies (and if you need to change them).
 Many topics will come out of your initial experimentation with Kubernetes, so ensure you keep track of these - they are the ‘breadcrumbs’ you will follow as you move towards cloud native.
 This will include RBAC policies, load balancer and/or ingress configuration, cluster dashboards, privileged access (or lack thereof!) and container logging.
 Your aim is to move away from ‘pets’ to ‘livestock’ so you invest in declarative solutions for your Infrastructure as a Service with Infrastructure as Code (IaC) tooling.
-If you do not have a consolidated DevOps practice at this level, bring your future operations team in at this level to build familiarity.
+If you do not have a consolidated DevOps practice at this level, bring your future operations team in to build familiarity.

-* Level 2: Because production is your goal, you’ve built Kubernetes clusters for production.
+* Level 2: Because production is your goal, you’ve built Kubernetes clusters for production with a focus on reliability and security.

 * Level 3: As part of building confidence in your cloud infrastructure, you need to gain visibility into what your infrastructure is doing.
 Developing your monitoring, alerting and resource usage capabilities is going to be your focus.
-An important consideration here is that where previously you may have considered machine-specific properties such as cpu, ram etc, you’ll also want to factor in cluster resource metrics also.
+An important consideration here is that where previously you may have considered machine-specific properties such as CPU, RAM etc, you’ll also want to factor in cluster resource metrics also.
 Additionally, you’ll replace components when they fail rather than spending time remediating issues in production.
-This builds on Level two.
+This builds on Level 2.
 Furthermore, you may also look to manage infrastructure with Kubernetes like you would software.

 * Level 4: Kubernetes and its API has become extremely familiar to you.
 With your infrastructure and IaC  tooling, you’ll likely find yourself investigating ClusterAPI and using that for deploying and managing the lifecycle of your clusters.
 As you also look to further refine control of your platforms, you’ll work to implement policy for your infrastructure control plane and other infrastructure controllers.